nicholaswilde/recipes/docs/ingredients/rum-syrup.md

 In a pot, bring granulated sugar and water to a boil while stirring occasionally.
 Remove from heat and stir in dark rum.
 Let cool to room temperature.

-### Step 2
+!!! tip

-Tip: This is known as a simple syrup, which is a sugar syrup made with a 1:1 ratio of sugar to water.
+    This is known as a simple syrup, which is a sugar syrup made with a 1:1 ratio of sugar to water.

 ## :link: Source